isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

 		<input type="radio" name="acc" id="acc13">
         <label for="acc13">I saw a category called “Skip the Line” in Libby.
 What is it?</label>
         <div class="acc-body">
-  <p>“Skip the Line” is a feature that allows you to borrow popular digital titles immediately, instead of joining a long reservations list.
+		<p><strong>“Skip the Line”</strong> is a feature that lets you to borrow popular digital titles immediately, instead of joining the reservation queue.
 “Skip the Line” copies have special rules:</p>
 <ul>
   <li>Unlike other copies which you can borrow for 21 days, “Skip the Line” copies expire after only seven days.
-This is to allow more people to access these popular books.</li>
+This lets more people access these popular books.</li>
-	<li>You can only borrow <b>one</b> “Skip the Line” title at any one time, regardless of how many eBooks / eAudiobooks you currently have on loan.
+	<li>You can only borrow <b>one</b> “Skip the Line” title at any time.
 To borrow another “Skip the Line” title, you must first return your “Skip the Line” copy.
-To return it, select "Shelf" at the bottom right of the screen.
-Then, tap on the square icon next to your title and select "Return Early".
   </li>
   <li>You cannot renew a “Skip the Line” loan.&nbsp;</li>
 </ul>

   </div>
 </div>

 <div>
 		<input type="radio" name="acc" id="acc14">
-        <label for="acc14">How do I know if a title I want to borrow has “Skip the Line” copies?</label>
+        <label for="acc14">How do I know which titles have “Skip the Line” copies?</label>
         <div class="acc-body">
   <p>Titles with “Skip the Line” copies have a four-leaf clover icon next to the “Borrow” button. </p>
   </div>